Policy Forum for Wales

 This conference will examine the future of energy in Wales.

 It will examine priorities for the anticipated National Energy Plan for Wales, with aims to transition Wales to a net zero energy system by 2050 while ensuring a secure and affordable energy supply.
-The discussion also takes place in the context of the new Government’s mission to make Britain a clean energy superpower.
+The discussion also takes place in the context of:

-The conference is an opportunity for stakeholders and policymakers to assess the way forward for decarbonising the Welsh energy sector following significant developments, such as the establishment of the publicly-owned renewable energy company Trydan Gwyrdd Cymru.
+The conference is an opportunity for stakeholders and policymakers to assess the way forward for decarbonising the Welsh energy sector, following significant developments such as the establishment of the publicly-owned renewable energy company Trydan Gwyrdd Cymru, as well as priorities for the recently announced Strategic spatial plan for energy infrastructure, commissioned by UK, Scottish and Welsh energy ministers with publication expected in 2026.

 Discussion is expected on the pathway to transition and priorities for decarbonisation, including the potential role of CCUS and concerns around extending the use of fossil fuels, drawing on insights from projects being trialled in the UK and elsewhere, as well as innovation in areas such as hydrogen.